bigcommerce/dev-docs/docs/api-docs/partner/pos/foundation-guide.md

 <!-- theme: success -->
 > #### Record the API account credentials
 > * Record the **access token**, **client ID**, and **client secret** in a safe place.
 In a later step, you will [update the .env file](#declare-environment-variables) and specify these credentials as the values of the `BC_AUTH_TOKEN`, `BC_APP_CLIENT_ID`, and `BC_APP_SECRET` environment variables.
 > * In addition, make note of the **store hash**.
-It is the path parameter that immediately precedes `v3` in the `API PATH` included with your store API account.
+It is the path parameter that immediately precedes `v3` in the `API PATH` included with your store-level API account.
 In a later step, you will specify the store hash as the value of the `BC_STORE_HASH` environment variable.

 ## Fork and install the source repository
 To fork the repository, complete the following steps: